 In a diverse county like LA, where numerous languages are spoken, the role of interpreters in the criminal court system is crucial.
 If an individual, who is arrested and charged with a crime, does not speak the language used in the courthouse, they will be provided with an interpreter who speaks their specific language.
 This ensures that they can fully understand and participate in the legal proceedings.

-There are a number of interpreters that are just stationed inside every single courthouse.
-For example, Spanish speakers are in every single courtroom in all the courthouses in LA County.
+There are a number of interpreters stationed inside every single courthouse.
+For example, Spanish speakers are present in every single courtroom in all the courthouses in Los Angeles County.

-The courts are deeply committed to ensuring that every individual fully comprehends their rights and the proceedings inside the courthouse.
+The courts are deeply committed to ensuring that every individual, regardless of the language they speak, fully comprehends their rights and the proceedings inside the courthouse.
 This commitment extends to those who speak less common languages, as the court typically provides interpreters for such cases as well, ensuring everyone's understanding and participation.
+This commitment should provide you with a sense of security during your legal proceedings.

 So, again, it's your attorney who can assist you in making sure that you understand everything that's going on in the court with your interpreter.